callenb/callenb.github.io/_posts/2021-04-07-more-than-i-bargained-for.md

 layout: post
 title: "More Than I Bargained For"
 date: 2021-04-07T22:41:36+00:00
-description: "I found more than I bargained for soon after starting my Family Tree.
-This site had 6 posts, 4 of which were not good enough so I deleted them and wrote this to half-explain why."
+description: My Jewish family history is part crime thriller, and posts so far were not good enough.
+I deleted them and now I can tell you about the murders
 image: "/images/simple_tree-Jacob_Solomons-Hannah_Leveinson.png"
 image-caption:
 author: callenb